mrkkrp/fix-word/README.md

 Download this package and place it somewhere, so Emacs can see it.
 Then put `(require 'fix-word)` into your configuration file.
 Done!

+It's now available via MELPA, so you can just <kbd>M-x package-install RET fix-word RET</kbd> — that's all!

 ## API Description